Term Definition

 Steering Committee

-Steering Committees are mandatory for projects and programs that are over $10M.
-The VCC or VC may direct other projects and programs below $10M to have properly constituted Steering Committees.
-The size and composition of the Steering Committee will depend on the strategic significance of the project/program, its impact and risk profile.
+Steering committees are mandatory for projects/programs over $10 million.
+The USET or VC may direct other projects/programs below $10 million to have properly constituted steering committees.
+The size and composition of the steering committee will depend on the strategic significance of the project/program, its impact and risk profile.

 All steering committees will have a duly approved Terms of Reference.
-Steering Committees are responsible for:
+Steering committees are responsible for:

 2. Reviewing key proposals and decisions and endorsing recommendations for approval by the appropriate delegate (financial and contract delegations to be exercised as per UQ's Delegations Framework).

-Value Refers to the financial and non-financial benefits that contribute positively to UQ’s strategic objectives, focus areas and priorities.
+ValueRefers to the financial and non-financial benefits that contribute positively to UQ’s strategic objectives, focus areas and priorities.
 In the context of programs and projects, benefits are the measurable enhancements or advantages to an organisation, given its vision, mission, values, objectives and strategies.
 Benefits generally result from the delivery of outputs, outcomes and consequential changes from projects and programs.